A proof of loop equations in 2d topological gravity: Introduction

 \section{Introduction}

-Two dimensional gravity coupled to a conformal matter is a useful toy model for the study of quantum gravity, which is exactly solvable via a double-scaled matrix model \cite{Gross:1989vs,Douglas:1989ve,Brezin:1990rb}.
+Two dimensional gravity coupled to a conformal matter is a useful toy model for the study of quantum gravity.
+When coupled to a particular conformal matter, it is exactly solvable via a double-scaled matrix model \cite{Gross:1989vs,Douglas:1989ve,Brezin:1990rb}.
 For instance, 2d gravity coupled to the $(2,2k-1)$ minimal model is described by a hermitian one-matrix model at a multi-critical point, and it corresponds to a particular background of Witten-Kontsevich topological gravity \cite{Witten:1990hr,Kontsevich:1992ti} where the first $k$ couplings $t_n~(n\leq k)$ are turned on in a certain manner.

 Recently, Saad, Shenker and Stanford showed that Jackiw-Teitelboim (JT) gravity \cite{Jackiw:1984je,Teitelboim:1983ux} is also described by a certain double-scaled matrix model \cite{Saad:2019lba}, which enables us to study the holographic duality in a solvable model of 2d gravity.
 It is shown in \cite{Mulase:2006baa,Dijkgraaf:2018vnm,Okuyama:2019xbv} that the matrix model of JT gravity is a special case of Witten-Kontsevich topological gravity where the infinitely many couplings $t_n$ are turned on in a specific way (see \eqref{eq:JT-tk}).\footnote{ JT gravity can also be viewed as the $p\to\infty$ limit of the $(2,p)$ minimal model coupled to 2d gravity \cite{Saad:2019lba,Mertens:2020hbs}. } This connection between JT gravity and matrix model puts the old story of 2d gravity into the modern perspective of holography.
 In the matrix model of JT gravity \cite{Saad:2019lba}, the Hamiltonian $H$ of the boundary theory becomes the random matrix and the path integral of JT gravity on the asymptotically AdS spacetime with boundary lengths $\bt_i~(i=1,\ldots,n)$ corresponds to the ensemble average of the partition function $Z(\bt)=\Tr e^{-\bt H}$ over the random Hamiltonian $H$